zsparal/api-documentation/source/reference/v2/orders-api/create-order-refund.rst

 When using the Orders API, refunds should be made against the order.
-When using *pay after delivery* payment methods such as Klarna Pay later, this ensures that your customer will receive credit invoices with the correct product information on them.
+When using *pay after delivery* payment methods such as *Klarna Pay later* and *Klarna Slice it*, this ensures that your customer will receive credit invoices with the correct product information on them.

 If an order line is still in the ``authorized`` status, it cannot be refunded.
 You should :doc:`cancel it instead </reference/v2/orders-api/cancel-order-line>`.
 Order lines that are ``paid``, ``shipping`` or